-Tool type: Broad-spectrum field saturator
+Tool type: Broad-spectrum sound marker

 Acoustic output: 4–31 simultaneous inharmonic partials (avg ~17 for bronze bowls)